Skip to main content

 Discovery with Microsoft LAPS

-Microsoft Local Admin Password Solution (LAPS) is a method of securing AD member servers that randomly generates a server's local admin password and stores it as an attribute of that server's AD object in AD.
+Microsoft Local Admin Password Solution (LAPS) secures AD member servers by randomly generating a server's local admin password and storing it as an attribute of that server's AD object.

 Resources:

 Device42 supports pulling credentials from LAPS when discovering AD domain member servers that use Microsoft LAPS to manage their local admin passwords.
-You will see this option only when you have checked Query domain controller to obtain list of discovery devices.
-Once checked, you will see Use LAPS (only Applies to WDS).
+This option appears only when you select Query domain controller to obtain list of discovery devices.
+Once selected, the Use LAPS (only Applies to WDS) option is displayed.

-Check the Use LAPS (only Applies to WDS) checkbox to enable it:
+Select the Use LAPS (only Applies to WDS) checkbox to enable it.

 Use LAPS optionUse LAPS option